 6. Use a rubber band to secure the plastic spoon on the end.
 You now have a simple catapult.

-- 7. Use the marshmallows and shoot these by placing one on the spoon, pulling down and then releasing it. - 8.
-Have a competition to see who can shoot marshmallows the furthest and the most accurately can you hit a target?!
+- 7. Shoot the marshmallows by placing one on the spoon, pulling down and then releasing it. - 8.
+Have a competition to see who can shoot marshmallows the furthest and the most accurately - can you hit a target?!